adjust/cocos2dx_sdk/doc/android/eclipse.md

 ### <a id="background-tracking">Background tracking

-The default behaviour of the adjust SDK is to **pause sending HTTP requests while the app is in the background**.
+The default behaviour of the Adjust SDK is to **pause sending HTTP requests while the app is in the background**.
 You can change this in your `AdjustConfig2dx` instance by calling `setSendInBackground` method:

 ```cpp
 // ...